-No. Even though this wasn't said to the GSI directly, the comment reflects a stereotype that can negatively affect students, so you want to make sure you address it.
+No. Even though this wasn't said to the GSI directly, the comment is inappropriate and harmful.
+As a GSI, you are responsible for supporting all students' learning, so you need to address it.

-Ask the students who voiced the complaint to come to office hours to talk about what they said
+Ask the students who voiced the complaint to come to office hours to talk about what they said.

-Not exactly.
-To support any students who may have been affected by the comment, and to set the expectation of respectful speech, you should discuss the stereotyping comment with all the students, not just the students who made it.
+This could be part of an effective response.
+However, to fully support any students who may have been affected by the comment, and to set the expectation of respectful speech, you should also address the comment with all the students.

-Speak to the students who voiced the complaint, take a few moments during the next class meeting to name and dispel the stereotype and explain to everyone the purpose of the grading curve and how it works.
+Speak directly to the students who voiced the complaint, take a few moments during the next class meeting to address the comment, and explain to everyone the purpose of the grading curve and how it works.

 Right.
 You need to address the stereotype with the group as a whole in order to establish clear expectations for respectful speech in your class.
 But to avoid catching the students who voiced the complaint by surprise, you should try to speak with them first.
 Explain that while they may have meant no harm, their comments can negatively impact other students and are not acceptable in your class.
-Tell them that you don't plan to point them out personally, but that you do need to discuss the issue of stereotypes with the entire class so that everyone is clear that discriminatory talk will not be tolerated in your classroom.
-It's important to note that even seemingly positive stereotypes (Asian students do well in math) can have detrimental effects by virtue of putting undue pressure on the target of the positive stereotype to perform academically at a certain level.
-In the remote environment, you may not hold frequent synchronous meetings with all of your students, and such a comment may appear in other places, e.g., on an asynchronous discussion board.
+Tell them that you don't plan to point them out personally, but that you do need to discuss the issue of stereotypes with the entire class so that everyone is clear that discriminatory speech will not be tolerated in your classroom.
+It's important to note that even seemingly positive stereotypes (Asian students do well in math) can have detrimental effects by virtue of putting undue pressure on the target of the positive stereotype to perform very well academically.
+In the event that you need to teach remotely for all or part of the semester, you may not hold frequent synchronous meetings with all of your students, and such a comment may appear in other places, e.g., on an asynchronous discussion board.
 In these cases, it is still important to follow up with students who make discriminatory comments and to convey the same message about the harms of stereotypes to all of your students.
-You may choose to do this in a bCourses announcement or email.
+When teaching remotely, you may choose to do this in a bCourses announcement or email.

-This is one of many scenarios GSIs may face in the course of their teaching.
+This is one of many exclusionary scenarios GSIs may face in the course of their teaching.
 We will return to the options presented here later in the module.

-Preview of Module 2 (Page 3 of 31)
+Preview of Module 2 (Page 3 of 30)

-Working amid the varied backgrounds, perspectives, and knowledge of a diverse community enriches the learning environment and contributes to students' social development.
-Conversely, experiences of discrimination limit learning and restrict students' equal access to education.
-As an instructor at UC Berkeley, part of your job is to create a classroom or lab or studio environment in which students can thrive and benefit from the campus's diversity.
+Experiences of discrimination limit learning and restrict students' equal access to education.
+As an instructor at UC Berkeley, part of your job is to create a classroom or lab or studio environment in which students can thrive.